WolframResearch/codeparser/README.md

 Make sure that the paclet can be found on your system:
 ```
-In[1]:= Needs["AST`"]
+In[1]:= Needs["CodeParser`"]
 ```

-## What is an AST?
+## What is CodeParser?

-AST stands for Abstract Syntax Tree.

-ASTs are a symbolic representation of source code syntax.

-The AST package introduces functions for parsing WL source code and returning a tree structure that represents the original source code.
+The CodeParser package introduces functions for parsing WL source code and returning a tree structure that represents the original source code.

 ## Nodes